filecoin-project/lotus-docs/content/en/docs/storage-providers/seal-workers.md

 - If the above is equal, tasks are selected based on priorities in the table
 - If the above is equal, sectors with lower sector numbers are selected (this can optimize gas usage slightly when submitting messages to the chain)

-### Cgroups
+### Control groups

-Cgroups (control groups) is a Linux Kernel feature that limits, accounts for, and isolates the resource usage of a collection of processes.
+Countrol groups (cgroups) is a Linux Kernel feature that limits, accounts for, and isolates the resource usage of a collection of processes.
 If cgroups are in use on the host, the Lotus Worker will honor the cgroup memory limits configured on the host.
 ## Installation

 {{< alert icon="callout" >}}